kiarashvosough1999/CoinWatch/README.md

 ## How To Run

 1. Install latest Xcode version.
+2. Clone the project and checkout to `development` branch.
-2. Open project.
+3. Open project.
-3. Have your iPhone connected to your mac machine.
+4. Have your iPhone connected to your mac machine.
-4. Install the App on you machine by pushing run button and your iPhone selected as destination.
+5. Install the App on you machine by pushing run button and your iPhone selected as destination.